 crl – power station

-In 2021, the Power Station is part of the Iberescena Program, a network of Ibero-American Cooperation in the Performing Arts, formed by 16 countries: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador , Spain, Mexico, Panama, Paraguay, Peru, Portugal and Uruguay.
+In 2022, Central Eléctrica continues to be part of the Iberescena Program, a network of Ibero-American Cooperation in Performing Arts, formed by 16 countries: Argentina, Bolivia, Brazil, Chile, Guatemala, Colombia, Costa Rica, Cuba, Ecuador, El Salvador , Spain, Mexico, Panama, Paraguay, Peru, Portugal and Uruguay.

-The program presented here is structured in two major cycles – residencies for invited artists (Diego Aramburo and Azkona & Toloza) and residences through public notices (New Artists) – reinforcing our reception center for artists in residence.
+The program presented here is structured in two major cycles – residencies for guest artists (Iñaki Alvarez and Ariadna Rodríguez – Nyamnyam/ES & Francis Wilker/BR) and residencies through open calls (New Artists) – reinforcing our aspect of welcoming artists in residence.

-The call for the Residency Program – Power Station 2021 – IBERESCENA aims to support an original project in the creation phase, proposed by artists from the performing arts, guaranteeing air transportation, accommodation, meals, rehearsal space, financial support and artistic consultancy, in a residence to be held between August 16 and September 5, in Porto, Portugal, with a final public presentation included in the program at the 21 VOLTS performance arts meeting, on September 2 and 3, 2021.
+The call for the Residency Program – Power Station 2022 – IBERESCENA aims to support an original project in the creation phase, proposed by individual artists, from the performing arts, guaranteeing air transport, accommodation, food, rehearsal space, financial support and consulting. artistic, for a residency to be held between August 15th and September 4th, in Porto, Portugal, with a final public presentation included in the program at the 21 VOLTS performing arts meeting, on September 2nd and 3rd, 2022.

-CADELA FORÇA, Carolina Bianchi (BR): investigation into cases of femicide that occurred in different places around the world from the 90s to today.
+CADELA FORÇA, Carolina Bianchi (BR): investigation into cases of femicides that have taken place in different parts of the world from the 90s to today.

-YO SALVO LA MUERTE, Nicolás Lange (CH): immerses himself in interviews with LGBTQ+ people born before the dictatorship in Chile, in which homosexual relations with senior Chilean army officials are reported between 1973 and 1990.
+YO SALVO LA MUERTE, Nicolás Lange (CH): delves into interviews with LGBTQ+ people born before the dictatorship in Chile, in which homosexual relationships with high officials of the Chilean army between 1973 and 1990 are reported.